 The NYACOP Committee encourages all eligible organists to seek ever-higher levels of excellence by competing in the 2014 cycle.
 Repertoire for the 2014 round is posted below.
-The Official Rules and application form appeared in the September 2012 issue of The American Organist Magazine and can be found in electronic form below.
+The Official Rules and application form appeared in the September 2012 issue of The American Organist Magazine.